To the central content area

 (13) Publicly offered companies that have obtained a letter of opinion from the central competent authority proving the identity of the respective applicant as a technology company and stating the success of its product or technology development and marketability shall not be subject to the restrictions under Item 3.
 However, shareholders holding not less than 5% of the shares, and those providing patent rights or technical know-how as capital contribution, holding a position in the company, and holding not less than 0.5% of the total issued shares or 100,000 or more shares of the company at the time of application for trading on the TPEx shall carry out matters relating to placement of their shares in central custody according to Item 5.

-2.Features of TPEx Trading System:
+2.Features of the TPEx Trading System::

-1. The automated trade matching system was developed with the computer facilities of Taiwan Stock Exchange.
+1. The automated trade matching system was developed with the computer facilities of the Taiwan Stock Exchange.
 The system matches orders and reports executed trades instantly to enhance the trading efficiency.

 Trading Methods: